voycey/cakephp-salesforce/README.md

 * API Compatible Saving & Reading is working
 * Schema & Connection Caching is working
-* Tests are being written but will only cover the basics
 * Bear in mind that any API interaction is expensive, you should be using this with a deferred execution method.